 The Credential Management API provides a programmatic interface between the site and the browser for seamless sign-in across devices.
 You can let users sign-in to your website automatically based on the information stored to the browser's password manager.
 It's planned to be enabled in Chrome, but still under development.

 You can check out the list of known issues and features planned to be added to the payment handler window in the Chromium bug tracker.

 To start building a web-based payment app, you have three distinct parts to implement:

 - Registering a web-based payment app

-- Orchestrating a payment transaction on the service worker
+- Orchestrating payment transactions with a service worker

-- Handling optional payment information on the service worker
+- Handling optional payment information with a service worker